 Whatever you do, you need to quantify it and write down what success will look like at your firm.

 If you just rhyme off that you want to be number one and just leave it at that it will be quite difficult to achieve this purely through chance.

 Now you have objectives set on what you want to achieve, what are you actually going to do to achieve them?
-As we have said before, if you don’t know where you are going you will never get there.

-Likewise, if you don’t specify what it is you are going to do you are simply paying lip service to the planning process and it is unlikely it will never happen.
+If you don’t specify what it is you are going to do you are simply paying lip service to the planning process and it is unlikely it will never happen.

-For this section of your plan you will need you to step back and determine exactly where you are in the market and who it is you are actually targeting to win new business.
+For this section of the plan you will need you to step back and determine exactly where you are in the market and who it is you are actually targeting to win new business.